S4lvioni/S4lvioni/README.md

 ## I'm a Sofware Engineer!

 -  I’m currently working on personal project, a little website builded in almost pure HTML+CSS+JS [JustBreathe][website]!
--  I’m currently deepening my JS skills, and soon i will start studying React!
+-  I'm currently developing my new project, Psycholinker, an app to bring patients and therapists closer, made with React Native!
--  I'm currently developing my new project, Psycholinker, an app to bring patients and therapists closer!
+-  I'm a Freelancer!

 ### Spotify Playing 🎧